boxiangyun/Dual-Stream-MHSI/README.md

 by Boxiang Yun, Qingli Li, Lubov Mitrofanova, Chunhua Zhou & Yan Wang*

-the code has been transfered to the [Repository](https://github.com/DeepMed-Lab-ECNU/Dual-Stream-MHSI)
+the code has been transfered to this [Repository](https://github.com/DeepMed-Lab-ECNU/Dual-Stream-MHSI)